 2. Background

-Common approach to smart grid communication infrastructures divides the data transmission into 3 parts: Home area network (HaN), communication platform used by smart meters, smart appliances, home production and power storage facilities.
+A common approach to smart grid communication infrastructures divides the data transmission into 3 parts: Home area network (HaN), communication platform used by smart meters, smart appliances, home production and power storage facilities.
 Neighborhood area network (NaN) supports data exchange between local smart meters and intelligent agents, enabling the incorporation of distributed intelligence into the grid.
 Localities are often delimited as areas fed by a single secondary substation.
-Distributors' agents in the localities are referred-to as gateways or data concentrators [? ? ], of- ten placed on the substations and primarily designed to pass measured data to distributors' central systems [? ].
-This data exchange is already a part of wide area network (WaN).
+Distributors' agents in the localities are referred-to as gateways or data concentrators [? ? ], often placed on the substations and primarily designed to pass measured data to distributors' central systems [? ].
+This data exchange is already a part of a wide area network (WaN).
 This hierarchy corresponds to "zones" axis of SGAM ...
 Within the scope of the paper, we primarily focus on the technologies used in NaN and WaN communication.
 In the Central-European context, cellular networks or high-voltage (HV) PLC will almost certainly be used for WaN, whereas low-voltage (LV) PLCs are considered for NaN.

 2.1.
 Powerline Communication

 Powerline communication (PLC) uses electrical wiring to simultaneously carry both data and alternating current.
-PLC represents the natural way of developing communication infrastructure on existing power infrastructure (both low and high voltage).
+PLC represents a natural way of developing communication infrastructure on existing power infrastructure (both low and high voltage).
 In the scope of central-European networks, it will almost certainly be used for NaN communication.
-Powerline communication represents a rather noisy channel, whose quality depends on a wide range of factors including current power load of the wires, external electromagnetic disturbances or powerline trafic on close wires.
-For longer distances, signals needs to be amplified, which is why smart meters act as signal repeaters [? ] in majority of existing installations.
-Several standards are relevant in central-European area: older narrow-band, BPSK-based Meters-and-More technology [? ]; newer narrow-band OFDM-based PRIME, G3 and
+Powerline communication represents a rather noisy channel, whose quality depends on a wide range of factors including current power load of the wires, external electromagnetic disturbances or powerline traffic on close wires.
+For longer distances, signals needs to be amplified, which is why smart meters act as signal repeaters [? ] in the majority of existing installations.
+Several standards are relevant in the central-European area: older narrow-band, BPSK-based Meters-and-More technology [? ]; newer narrow-band OFDM-based PRIME, G3 and

 IEEE-1901.2; and broadband over powerline (BPL) [? ].

-A number of generic low-level modeling and simulation approaches has

-been proposed, among others [? ? ? ? ? ? ? ? ? ], most concentrating on OFDM, particularly PRIME or G3.
+A number of generic low-level modeling and simulation approaches have been proposed, among others [? ? ? ? ? ? ? ? ? ], most concentrating on OFDM, particularly PRIME or G3.
 While Hoch [? ] considers G3 more powerful in his Matlab-simulated comparison with PRIME, experiments set up in [? ] proved PRIME technology faster for the scenarios.

 Major technologies have been extensively tested in on-field experiments conducted as a part of OPEN Meter initiative [? ], Sendin et al. also published results form large field tests of PRIME-based meters in Spanish Iberdrola grid [? ]. [? ] studies PLC (and GPRS) technology behavior under various conditions, with respect to previously proposed [? ] modeling methodology. [? ] provides valuable long-term measurements of PLC behavior in various environments, together with simulation methodology taking into account low-level protocol overhead.